Stimulus update: What the chaotic four-way negotiations mean for 2nd checks and unemployment

 I heard that a vote is coming

 You heard right.
-On Tuesday, Senate Majority Leader Mitch McConnell broke from negotiations between the White House and Democrats, and said that the Senate will take up a new, Republican-proposed narrow bill, likely next week.
+On Tuesday, Senate Majority Leader Mitch McConnell broke from negotiations between the White House and Democrats and said that the Senate will take up a new, Republican-proposed narrow bill, likely next week.

 What’s in the bill?